Magnesium: History

+Uses

+Magnesium metal

 Magnesium is the third-most-commonly-used structural metal, following iron and aluminium.
 The main applications of magnesium are, in order: aluminium alloys, die-casting (alloyed with zinc), removing sulfur in the production of iron and steel, and the production of titanium in the Kroll process.

 Magnesium is used in lightweight materials and alloys.
 For example, when infused with silicon carbide nanoparticles, it has extremely high specific strength.

 Historically, magnesium was one of the main aerospace construction metals and was used for German military aircraft as early as World War I and extensively for German aircraft in World War II.
 The Germans coined the name "Elektron" for magnesium alloy, a term which is still used today.
 In the commercial aerospace industry, magnesium was generally restricted to engine-related components, due to fire and corrosion hazards.
 Magnesium alloy use in aerospace is increasing in the 21st century, driven by the importance of fuel economy.
-Recent developments in metallurgy and manufacturing have allowed for the potential for magnesium alloys to act as replacements for aluminium and steel alloys in certain applications.
+Magnesium alloys can act as replacements for aluminium and steel alloys in structural applications.

-In the form of thin ribbons, magnesium is used to purify solvents; for example, preparing super-dry ethanol.